-Initially they came with permanent resident status as it was assumed in the text of a 1955 Memorandum they would not leave the role that stereotypically associated them to of domestic work.
-Over time, as they consistently moved on in search other forms of employment, the schemes changed.
+Initially they came with permanent resident status as it was assumed in the text of a 1955 Memorandum they would not leave the role that stereotypically associated them to of domestic work.387 Over time, as they consistently moved on in search other forms of employment, the schemes changed.
 Permanent residency stopped being delivered on landing, and workers from the Philippines began to predominate.
-Over time, the educational requirements became so high that the women who came tended to be trained nurses or teachers.
-The domestic work is a second of the predominate of the predomi
+Over time, the educational requirements became so high that the women who came tended to be trained nurses or teachers.388

 The caregiver program has changed significantly over time to become one of the temporary foreign worker programs, while the range of sectors and industries covered by temporary foreign workers has multiplied.
 They require ESDC and IRCC to determine that there is a labour 'shortage' and issue employer-specific or open work permits.
 There is also important literature showing the intergenerational effects of the various domestic worker programs in Canada on some members Black and Filipino communities, as discussed earlier.
-The combination of poor labour conditions and the racialization of employment in low wage work - anyone who has taken care of children knows that it is far from low skilled work - matters for employment equity.
+The combination of poor labour conditions and the racialization of employment389 in low wage work - anyone who has taken care of children knows that it is far from low skilled work - matters for employment equity.